MUSIC FESTIVAL CLAIMS

 I’ve been injured at a festival: can I make a personal injury claim?

-While for some, summer is a chance to escape the banality of everyday life and jet off somewhere exotic, for others, it signals the start of the festival season.
+While for some, summer is a chance to escape everyday life and jet off somewhere exotic, for others, it signals the start of the festival season.
 Whether you’re planning on raving at Creamfields, getting muddy at Reading or setting up camp at Worthy Farm, there’s a music festival to suit everyone.

-However, with thousands of music fans coming together in a crowded environment and people drinking more than they would ordinarily, unfortunately, festival conditions sometimes prove favourable for accidents.
+However, with thousands of music fans coming together in a crowded environment and people drinking more than they ordinarily would, unfortunately, festival conditions sometimes prove favourable for accidents.
 Sometimes, these accidents can result in personal injury.

 Types of music festival injuries